 Bring Separate Drinking Water

 Save your RV tanks by bringing separate drinking water.
 You can buy bottled water at grocery or convenience stores.
 Or you can filter water at home and put in pitchers like I do.
-Advantages include:

 - Refrigerate for cold drinking water.
 Reduce your need for ice and thus fresh water.